savitagup/901NodeIntro-1/Demos/Ch04-FileAccess/fs-demos/2fs-promises/README.md

 1. Add bluebird as a dependecy.
 Where can you find the documentation?

-1. Notice the usage of `Promise.promisifyAll`.
+1. Lookup the usage of `Promise.promisifyAll`.
 This can be used to modify the fs module - it creates new functions that can be called that return promises - suffixed with Async.
 This allows us to call `fs.readFileAsync` which returns a promise, instead of only having `fs.readFile` available.

-1. Now you can structure your code as follows:
+1. Code can be structured as follows:

     ```javascript
     Promise.try(() => {